bigfix/developer.bigfix.com/tools/parse-language-reports/README.md

 This tool parses a bunch of "relevance language report" files.
-These are files produced internally by the platform build that lists all inspectors available on that platform.
+These are files produced internally by the platform build, and they list all inspectors available on each platform.

 The tool should be run like: